Helsingin Jalkapalloklubi: 2023–present

-2024–2025: Korkeakunnas returns

 On 20 May 2024, Ferran Sibila and the sporting director Vesa Mäki were both sacked and Toni Korkeakunnas was appointed the head coach of the first team again.

 Winger Topi Keskinen joined Aberdeen FC in August for an estimated transfer fee of around €1 million.
 During the summer of 2024, as has become routine, HJK made a slate of transfers mid-season as the team's form remained poor.
 The club brought in striker and former Veikkausliiga golden boot winner Lee Erwin, goalkeeper Thijmen Nijhuis, centre-backs Georgios Antzoulas and Daniel O'Shaughnessy, midfielder Kevor Palumets, and wingers Alessandro Albanese and Ozan Kökcü.
 Despite being knocked out of the Champions League earlier in the 1st qualifying round by Panevėžys, HJK managed to qualify for the 2024–25 UEFA Conference League new league phase, after defeating KÍ Klaksvík in the play-off round 3–2 on aggregate with two stoppage-time goals, making it the club's fourth consecutive appearance in the final phase of a European competition.
 During the club's European qualification campaign, Erwin scored five goals in six matches, including three goals over the two games against Klaksvik.

 After HJK was not able to defend their championship and had finished third in Veikkausliiga, in late October 2024 the club appointed Petri Vuorinen the new sporting director to fill the vacancy.
 Korkeakunnas led the club to start the 2025 Veikkausliiga season with a historical record-breaking six-game losing streak.
 Korkeakunnas was fired on 4 May, after 1–1 draw against Inter Turku.
 Assistant coach Miika Nuutinen was named the interim manager.

-Nuutinen as interim

 HJK started their European campaign poorly by losing 4–0 away against Faroese club NSÍ Runavík in the first leg game of the 2025–26 UECL qualifiers.
 However, they managed to advance to the second round, thanks to a 5–0 comeback win at home.
 Next round they were knocked out by Bulgarian Arda Kardzhali on penalties.
 In late-September, HJK won the 2025 Finnish Cup title by 1–0 win over KuPS, which was the club's first cup title since 2020.
 They finished the 2025 season in disappointing 5th place, having not won a single game in Veikkausliiga championship group in over two years.

+After the 2025 league season, HJK announced Joonas Rantanen as the new head coach.
+They had paid Ilves €250,000 for buy-out of his contract.